Taskforce to respond to Royal Commission’s final report

 The Royal Commission also held 57 formal public hearings over 400 days around Australia, during which it heard evidence about sexual abuse within institutions from 1200 witnesses.

-The Royal Commission released its final report on 15 December 2017.
+The Royal Commission into Institutional Responses to Child Sexual Abuse handed down its final report in December 2017.

-The NSW Government welcomes the final report and will consider its recommendations carefully.
+The NSW Government has welcomed the final report and promised to consider its recommendations carefully.

 The final report is a testament to the courage of the survivors who shared their heartbreaking accounts, and the dedication of the many people who worked on the commission.